Home / About ALK+ LC

 Certain people are more likely to have cancer cells with the ALK fusion gene:

 An X-ray, CT scan or PET scan may identify lung cancer but an ALK rearrangement has to be diagnosed through genetic testing (also known as molecular profiling).
-Healthcare providers obtain a sample of a lung tumour via a tissue biopsy or may examine a blood sample obtained via a liquid biopsy.
+Healthcare providers obtain a sample of a lung tumour for a tissue biopsy or may examine a blood sample obtained for a liquid biopsy.
 These samples are checked for biomarkers that show the ALK rearrangement is present.

 Smoking History